PowerCodersOrg/powercoders.org/site/content/volunteer/_index.md

       ###### WHAT TO EXPECT

-      * Be matched with a participant by the end of the school phase (matching close to your place of residence)
+      * Be matched with a participant during the bootcamp (matching close to your place of residence)

       * Get ready with the help of several coaching workshops